 About Me

 My pronouns are she/her.
-I am a bisexual/queer, white, cisgender woman, and my lived experience shapes the care and authenticity I bring into the therapy room.
-I believe it’s important for therapists to stay aware of how culture, identity, and larger systems influence our sense of self and the ways we move through the world.
+I am a queer, cisgender woman, and my lived experience informs the care, attunement, and authenticity I bring into the therapy room.
+I hold a deep respect for the ways identity, culture, and larger systems shape our inner worlds and the ways we move through life.

 Background and Education